MindscapeHQ/raygun4js/V1Documentation.md

 Raygun.withCustomData(getMyData);
 ```

+When an error is thrown, the custom data will contain a 'num' key with a value of 2.

 `getMyData` will be called when Raygun4JS is about to send an error, which will construct the custom data.
 This will be merged with any custom data provided on a Raygun.send() call.

 ### Adding tags